Quantum Sensing with Topological-Paired Bound States: Quantum Sensing Protocol

-{\it Model.---} The system that we consider is shown in Fig.~\ref{fig:Fig_1}: A two-level QE interact with a SSH chain, which is characterized by having alternating hopping amplitudes $J_{\pm}=J(1\pm\delta)$ between two interspersed sublattice $A$ and $B$.
-The QE couples to sublattice $A$ at the leftmost site with a coupling strength $g$, and the transition frequency between the excited state $\ket{1}$ and the ground state $\ket{0}$ of the QE is $\Delta$.
-The total Hamiltonian of the system reads $\hat{H}=\hat{H}_E+\hat{H}_S+\hat{H}_I$ with \cite{Cirac2019SA}
+The system that we consider is shown in Fig.~\ref{fig:Fig_1} (a): A two-level QE interacts with a SSH chain that is characterized by having alternating hopping amplitudes $J_{\pm}=J(1\pm\delta)$ between two interspersed sublattices $A$ and $B$.
+The QE couples to sublattice $A$ at the leftmost site with a coupling strength $g$, and the transition frequency between the excited state $\ket{1}$ and the ground state $\ket{0}$ is $\Delta$.
+The total Hamiltonian of the system reads $\hat{H}=\hat{H}_{\rm E}+\hat{H}_{\rm S}+\hat{H}_{\rm I}$ with \cite{Cirac2019SA}